 But, like with any road trip, there’s always the risk of taking a detour through a sketchy neighborhood.
 In the internet world, these sketchy neighborhoods can be represented by malicious actors who want to hijack or redirect traffic for their own gain.
 That’s where BGP filtering comes in to save the day!

-So sit back, grab your favorite caffeinated beverage, and let’s dive into the wonderful world of BGP filtering and its role in maximizing BGP security!
+So sit back, grab your favorite caffeinated beverage, and let’s dive into the wonderful world of BGP filtering, its foundational techniques, and its role in maximizing BGP security with modern approaches as we head towards 2025!

 BGP Filtering Techniques – AS-Path Filters